logo

 The green area in the diagram shows the portion of the neck that behaves like standard tuning:.
 It's everything you can reach — even behind the capo!
 Just stay off the uncapoed open strings!

 No matter what type of partial capo technique you use, most of your guitar behaves just like standard tuning.
 Remember, the guitar is not re-tuned It is still in standard tuning, so naturally, all fretted notes behave like standard tuning!
 As with Partial Drop-D and other partial scenarios, all closed fingering scales work like standard tuning.
 As mentioned, you can even play behind the capo ... but I gotta repeat, stay off those uncapoed open strings.
-Touch 'em and you shoot through the "worm hole" to the DADGAD parallel universe.
+Touch 'elm and you shoot through the "worm hole" to the DADGAD parallel universe.

 Here are some worm-hole examples that demonstrate this admonition: